About the ISC CPA Exam | Updated for 2026

-The Information Systems & Controls (ISC) discipline of the CPA Exam is designed to evaluate candidates’ knowledge of IT and data governance, assurance or advisory services related to business processes, internal control testing, and information system security.
-It’s one of three disciplines candidates can choose from based on the CPA Exam’s core-plus-discipline model, effective January 2024.
-Here are some specific examples of the content covered on ISC, according to the AICPA blueprints:
+The Information Systems & Controls (ISC) discipline of the Certified Public Accountant (CPA) Exam is designed to evaluate candidates’ knowledge of IT and data governance, assurance, or advisory services related to business processes, internal control testing, and information system security.

 ISC CPA Exam Blueprint

-CPA candidates who choose this discipline are likely to consider roles in system and organization controls (SOC), ERP and data management, and internal auditing, among others.
-If these specialities interest you, read on to learn what to expect from the ISC CPA Exam.
+CPA candidates who choose this discipline are likely to consider roles in System and Organization Controls (SOC), Enterprise Resource Planning (ERP) systems, data management, and internal auditing, among others.
+If these specialties interest you, read on to learn what to expect from the ISC CPA Exam.

-The ISC CPA Exam is an extension of the AUD CPA Exam, which is a core section that all candidates must take.
-The objective of the CPA Evolution is to ensure that the three core sections examine candidates' foundational knowledge, while the discipline sections examine applicants’ knowledge of advanced concepts within each domain.
-While the AUD core will test your knowledge of auditing engagements, ISC will take it one step further by assessing your knowledge and skills related to data management, including data collection, storage, and consumption across the data life cycle.
+The ISC discipline builds on concepts introduced in the AUD CPA Exam, a core section all candidates must take.
+While the AUD core will test your knowledge of auditing engagements, ISC will take it a step further by assessing your knowledge and skills related to data management, including data collection, storage, and consumption across the data life cycle.

 Question Type Number of Questions Score Weighting